cheretbe/notes/linux/zfs.md

 * [\[ TOC \]](#table-of-contents)

 ### Performance Tuning
+##### Memory
-Memory. `/etc/modprobe.d/zfs.conf` – may be needed in Linux, since ZFS ARC (Advanced Replacement Cache) can release memory with a delay.
-If the machine is a dedicated file server, this setting may not be needed
+`/etc/modprobe.d/zfs.conf` – may be needed in Linux, since ZFS ARC (Advanced Replacement Cache) can release memory with a delay.
+If the machine is a dedicated file server, this setting may not be needed.<br>
+:warning: Not anymore.
+By default now it uses 50% of memory, not 3/4 (https://github.com/zfsonlinux/zfs/wiki/ZFS-on-Linux-Module-Parameters#zfs_arc_max)
 ```
 # value is in bytes!
 # 16GB=17179869184, 8GB=8589934592, 4GB=4294967296, 2GB=2147483648, 1GB=1073741824